fmy266/TPA/README.md

 # Transferability Bound Theory: Exploring Relationship between Adversarial Transferability and Flatness (NeurIPS 2024)

-This repository contains the source codes of TPA, accepted as poster at NeurIPS 2024.
-[Click here to access the preprint](https://arxiv.org/abs/2311.06423).
+This repository contains the source codes of TPA (Theoretically Provable Attack), accepted as a poster at NeurIPS 2024.
+TPA optimizes a surrogate of the derived bound craft adversarial examples.
+The crafted adversarial examples can transfer across state-of-the-art normal and defense models.
+[Click here to access the preprint for more information of TPA](https://arxiv.org/abs/2311.06423).

 ## 1. Preliminary